Course Outline

 • Biometric devices

-• PC security: Boot access
+• PC security: Boot access control

-Module 5: Network Attacks
+Module 5: Network Attacks for Government

-• Current statistics on network attacks for government
+• Current statistics on network attacks

-• Classification of hackers and attacks
+• Classification of hackers and attack types

 • Spoofing, spamming, eavesdropping, phishing, war dialing, password cracking